 2018 ENVE M Series Rims - Ridden in Wales

 ENVE Composites launched the last M-Series rim back in 2014.
 While 2014 doesn’t seem that long ago, ENVE has been hard at work optimizing their rims.
 I was in Wales to attend ENVE’s launch of the revamped M-Series line up.
 All told ENVE is launching 4 new rim profiles, each available in 27.5” or 29” diameters and a selection of widths.
 The concept is to give the rider the choice to independently pick their rim strength, rim width, and rim diameter.
 Nomenclature wise the first number in the naming is the series, and the second two numbers are the internal rim width in mm.
 M5 is intended for XC ranging through to M9, which is intended for DH racing.
-Widths range from 25 mm to 40 mm, but all widths aren't available in all the rim series'.
-All new wheels are ready to ship globally on October 20, 2017.
+Widths range from 25 mm to 40 mm, but all widths aren't available in all the rim series.
+All new wheels are ready to ship globally as of October 20, 2017.

 Recommended tire sizes for each rim width:

 - 25 mm - 2.1" to 2.4" tires - XC racing